NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/boots-of-bounding.md

 usage: "wornshoes"
 license: "ORC"
 identify:
 description: "The springy soles of these sturdy leather boots cushion your feet and make each step lighter.
-These boots give you a +5-foot item bonus to your Speed and a +2 item bonus to Athletics checks to High Jump and Long Jump.
-In addition, when you use the Leap action, you can move 5 feet further if jumping horizontally or 3 feet higher if jumping vertically."
+These boots give you a +5-foot item bonus to your Speed and a +2 item bonus to [[Skills#Athletics|Athletics]] checks to [[High Jump]] and [[Long Jump]].
+In addition, when you use the [[Leap]] action, you can move 5 feet further if jumping horizontally or 3 feet higher if jumping vertically."
 powerTitle1:
 actionEconomy1:
 type1: